<<<<<<< HEAD ======= >>>>>>> globalMenuUpdate

 • Each guideline has been completed (Guidelines for Sports Business, Basic Policy and Guidelines for Public Affairs Business, and Guidelines for the Prevention of Unfair Bidding, etc.).
 In FY2023, there were 193 consultations regarding the Sports Business Guidelines, 365 consultations regarding the Public Affairs Business Guidelines, and 19 consultations regarding the Guidelines for the Prevention of Unfair Bidding, etc.

-Employee survey(the first survey was conducted in November 2023 and the second survey was in February 2024)
+Employee survey(the first survey was conducted in November 2023, the second was in February 2024 and the third was in May 2024)

 The overviews of the results of the surveys;

-• Each score steadily increased from the first to the second
+• Awareness and understanding of the mindset and behavior reform steadily increased from the first survey to the third one

-• On the other hand, awareness/understanding of the consultation system declined slightly from the first to the second session.
-There remains room for the improvement of internal publicity.
+• On the other hand, the scores for awareness and understanding of the consultation system have been sluggish, and there remains room for the improvement of internal publicity

 ●Mr. Itami